 The Nyan Cat GIF was sold as an NFT for 300 ETH

-What the invention of NFTs did was make it possible to turn that fungible token (in this case, a GIF) into a non-fungible one.
-And what that did is make the funny GIF you’ve been sending around very valuable.
+What NFTs do is make it possible to turn that fungible token (in this case, a GIF) into a non-fungible one.
+And what that does is make the funny GIF you’ve been sending around very valuable.

 NFTs are valuable because ownership of anything that people want is, by nature, valuable.
 And people want NFTs.
 They want to own pieces of art and items of cultural significance.
 They want to own things they think will appreciate in value.